Loading…

 Adiseal is highly effective for bonding various stone types, including marble, granite, travertine, slate, ceramic, and more.

-For added safety, when bonding extra heavy stone, brick, tile, or masonry items, it is recommended to use mechanical fixings in conjunction with Adiseal, especially for vertical and overhead applications.
-This ensures maximum stability and strength.
+For added safety, when bonding extra heavy stone, brick, tile, or masonry items, we recommended using mechanical fixings in conjunction with Adiseal, especially for heavy vertical and overhead applications.

 Glue for concrete